16 months later, the long wait is almost over.

 Effective July 5, 2021 at 11:59pm Eastern Time, fully vaccinated travellers who are eligible to enter Canada will not have to undergo a 14-day quarantine, stay at a quarantine hotel, or take a COVID test on Day 8 – subject to a negative test on arrival.

 Travellers are considered fully vaccinated if they have received full doses of one of Canada’s four approved COVID-19 vaccines – Pfizer, Moderna, AstraZeneca (two doses each), and Johnson & Johnson (one dose) – at least 14 days prior to their arrival in Canada.

-If the subsequent test also comes back negative, the fully vaccinated traveller will be released from quarantine.
+As long as the subsequent test comes back negative, the fully vaccinated traveller will no longer be required to quarantine.

 When Will Canada’s Borders Reopen?

-Currently, Canadians who return to Canada via the land border do not need to complete a three-day hotel quarantine, and may return directly to their place of residence to complete a 14-day quarantine.
+Currently, Canadians who return to Canada via the land border do not need to complete a three-day hotel quarantine, and may return directly to their place of residence to complete a 14-day quarantine (with the exemption for fully vaccinated travellers kicking in on July 5).
 The border remains closed to US citizens.